nl4opt/nl4opt.github.io/pages/faq.md

   * If the output of your model format is different from that of the baseline model provided im the starter kit, please provide a conversion script.
 Please refer to the tutorial for more details.

   * For the second sub-task. if you used a different meaning representation. please provide a script to convert their model prediction to the canonical format used for evaluation.
-Refer to the example/default conversion script in the starter kit.
+Refer to the example/default conversion script in the starter kit. -->
+  * Please carefully follow the instructions on [Submissions](https://nl4opt.github.io/submissions/).

   * Winning submissions will be required to include a brief description of your method.